aortez/inky-soup/README.md

 ## Image Gallery
 * [x] Show images in /static/images directory.
 * [x] Uploading a new image will put it in the /static/images dir.
-* [ ] Make a /list endpoint for listing the current images.
-* [ ] Make a /delete endpoint for deleting images.
-* [ ] Add delete button next to each image and make it call the /delete endpoint for that image.
 * [x] Redesign the page so that we have two forms:
 1. One that uploads new images
 2. One that flashes an image from the gallery
+* [ ] Add some way to delete images from the gallery.
+Maybe a delete button that deletes the currently selected image?

 ## Advanced
 * preview image before flashing? allow user to crop interactively?